debjitpaul/debjitpaul.github.io/_posts/2025-10-01-world-model.md

 ### Gap 3: Learning from Surprise

-Piaget's deepest insight: Children learn most when reality violates predictions.
+**Piaget's deepest insight**: Children learn most when reality violates predictions.
 The balloon floats (violating gravity schema), ice melts (violating object permanence), the friendly dog bites (violating behavioral schema).
 Surprise triggers accommodation—the unexpected outcome signals "my model is wrong."[^12]

-Current AI cannot be genuinely surprised by reality.
+**Current AI cannot be genuinely surprised by reality**.
 LLMs never interact with the physical world.
 When deployed, if predictions are wrong, they receive no reality-based feedback—only human corrections encoded as more text.
 When an LLM confidently predicts something physically impossible, reality never corrects it.

 This is perhaps the most critical limitation: without the ability to be surprised by reality, AI cannot truly learn from experience.